-In the national procedures before the JPO, the SIPO, the KIPO, or the USPTO, the search and substantive examination are undertaken in one phase.
+In the national procedures before the JPO, the KIPO, the CNIPA, or the USPTO, the search and substantive examination are undertaken in one phase.

 Filing of a national application with the USPTO is taken to imply an immediate request for examination.
-At the JPO, the SIPO, and the KIPO, deferred examination systems exist and filing of a national application does not imply a request for examination; which may be made up to three years after filing for the JPO and the SIPO, and up to five years after filing for the KIPO.
+At the JPO, the KIPO, and the CNIPA, deferred examination systems exist and filing of a national application does not imply a request for examination.
+This may be made up to three years after filing for the JPO and the CNIPA, and up to five years after filing for the KIPO.